 Should there be differences between the various groupings?
 It seems that Paul's declaration that there is no Jew or Greek does not imply the loss of culture or acceptable cultural practices (as seen by Paul's contention that he acts like a Jew to Jews and like a Gentile before Gentiles (1 Cor 9:19-23).
 In Christ, we may be equal in our standing as the sons of God, but on earth, we still live our lives within gender and cultural differences, differences to be celebrated and appreciated, but not to be used to discriminate one against the other (1 Cor 7:17-20).
-Thus, ultimately, people may be Jew or Greek, free or slave, male and female, but in Christ they are all the same.
+He Thus, ultimately, people may be Jew or Greek, free or slave, male and female, but in Christ they are all the same.
+History demonstrates that in our human condition we still struggle with making distinctions between people, but in Christ these things should not be so, for all such distinctions no longer matter.
+Thus, Jew, Gentile, rich, poor, free, slave, male, female-in Christ we all stand as equal-equal to receive salvation, equal in

-&lt;sup>236 Eisenbaum, 510; Lienemann-Perrin, 21.
+44 Eisenbaum, 510; Lienemann-Perrin, 21.

-&lt;sup>237 Eisenbaum, 511.
+45 Eisenbaum, 511.

-&lt;sup>238 Cf. Eisenbaum, 512-22.
+46 Cf. Eisenbaum, 512-22.